-Learn the role internal links play in a successful SEO strategy and how they help both people and search engines discover more of your content and better understand what your site is about.
+Learn how internal links affect SEO and how they help people and search engines discover more of your content and understand what your site is about.

 Unlike external links, which link away from your website to another website, internal links connect different pieces of content and URLs on the same domain.
 Internal links are how visitors and search engines travel through your website and discover more of your content.